Introduction

 • A mapping between the E8MM and ISM is provided within the Essential Eight Maturity Model and ISM Mapping publication.

 • Organisations should consider their E8MM and ISM requirements independently.
-For example, an organisation contractually required to implement Maturity Level Two from the E8MM should not assume that controls within the ISM that are mapped to Maturity Level Three are out of scope when building and deploying a classified system.
+For example, an organisation contractually required to implement Maturity Level Two from the E8MM should not assume that controls within the ISM that are mapped to Maturity Level Three are out of scope when building and deploying a system.
 For non-corporate Commonwealth entities subject to the Department of Home Affairs’ Protective Security Policy Framework, this means that while Maturity Level Two is considered a mandatory baseline, controls mapped to Maturity Level Three within the ISM are still applicable for their systems, however, their implementation may be risk managed.

 Is there any training available on the Essential Eight Maturity Model?

-• The Essential Eight Assessment Course is a face-to-face three-day course that uses a blend of specialist expertise, knowledge and hands-on technical training.
+• The Essential Eight assessment course is a face-to-face three-day course that uses a blend of specialist expertise, knowledge and hands-on technical training.
 Further information on the Essential Eight Assessment Course is available from TAFEcyber.

-Essential Eight Maturity Model update (November 2022)
+Essential Eight Maturity Model update (November 2023)

-What were the updates?
+What were the changes?

 Implementation questions – General